-- A range of smaller projects addressing a broad range of interests including: the evaluation of the motions and impacts experienced by lifeboat crew for the RNLI, ergonomics evaluations of outdoor fitness equipment for HAGS-SMP, ergonomics evaluations of ride-on grass cutting machinery for Ransomes-Jacobsen, the assessment of dynamic instrument cluster elements for Jaguar Landrover and the assessment and development of an accessible journey planner for Transport for London.
+- A range of smaller projects addressing a broad range of interests including: digital modelling of human occupants for the Air Accident Investigation Branch, the evaluation of the motions and impacts experienced by lifeboat crew for the RNLI, ergonomics evaluations of outdoor fitness equipment for HAGS-SMP, ergonomics evaluations of ride-on grass cutting machinery for Ransomes-Jacobsen, the assessment of dynamic instrument cluster elements for Jaguar Landrover and the assessment and development of an accessible journey planner for Transport for London.

 Russell is principal developer of SAMMIE the digital human modelling system.
 Initially developed by Professor Keith Case at Nottingham University and then at Loughborough in Mechanical and Manufacturing Engineering.
-Since 1999 development and exploitation has been led by Russell together with Dr Steve Summerskill in the Design School.
+Since 1999 development and exploitation has been led by Russell together with Dr Steve Summerskill in the School of Design and Creative Arts.

 SAMMIE is the embodiment of ongoing research into digital human modelling, anthropometry, ergonomics, workplace and product design, biomechanical analysis, vision assessment, and universal design.
 The most recent work includes the development of a new volumetric field of view projection technique to support the modelling of blind spots.
 Other notable developments includes the support of digital human modelling for inclusive design through HADRIAN.
 HADRIAN was the outcome of part of the AUNT-SUE project and provides a database of over 100 people, the majority of whom are older or with some form of disability.
 This database can be conceived as a virtual user group who can be asked to perform tasks within the SAMMIE system to evaluate existing or new designs for their level of accommodation.